01 of 12

 Learn How to Make Marbling Size

-The recipe makes 1 gallon of size.
+This recipe makes one gallon of size.
 Increase ingredients proportionally to make larger quantities.
 The example is methocel size, but you can follow the same instructions for carrageenan size:

-- Place a gallon of water in a bucket and use a wire whisk to stir in 3 tablespoons of methocel.
+- Place a gallon of water in a bucket and use a wire whisk to stir in three tablespoons of methocel.

 The mixture becomes cloudy but does not thicken.
 The cloudiness is caused by tiny particles of methocel suspended in the water.
 If you stop stirring and allow the size to sit, the methocel will eventually drift to the bottom of your container.